melvinzhang/lambda-calculus-game/README.md

 of a puzzle game.
 The player is given a series of input/output and he/she has to come up with the combinator with the desired functionality.

-# Theme ideas
+# Ideas

-A combinator is a one-time clone machine.
+* A combinator is a one-time clone machine.
 It takes an input and clones it, the original input is destroyed.

+* Give names to combinators created in earlier levels so that it can reused in later levels.
+Add these named combinators to the player's toolbox.

 # Related games